 Spicy Foods To Avoid

 Any spicy foods that contain one of the above spices should be avoided giving your cat.
 Especially dishes that contain onions or capsaicin.
-Spicy dishes usually have a strong smell that may make your cat want to try it but that is a big no-no.
+Spicy dishes usually have a strong smell that may make your cat want to try them but that is a big no-no.

 You can tell what is spicy or not, your cat cannot.
 Spicy foods such as Curry should be avoided while around your cat.
 Also, eating jalapenos around your furry companion should be avoided because they do contain capsaicin as well.